Merlin G. Butler, M.D., Ph.D., FFACMG

 Department of Psychiatry and Behavioral Sciences

-BA, BS, Chadron State College, Chadron, NE
+B.A., B.S., Chadron State College, Chadron, NE

-MS, University of Nebraska, NE
+M.S., University of Nebraska, Lincoln, NE

-Dr. Butler was a tenured Associate Professor of Pediatrics and Pathology and Director of the Regional Genetics Program at Vanderbilt University, Nashville, Tennessee from 1984 to 1998.
-From 1998 to 2008, he was appointed Section Chief of Medical Genetics and Molecular Medicine at Children's Mercy Hospital and Professor of Pediatrics, University of Missouri-Kansas City School of Medicine and in 2008, he was appointed Professor of Psychiatry & Behavioral Sciences and Pediatrics and Director, Division of Research, University of Kansas Medical Center.
+Before joining the faculty at KU Medical Center in 2008, Dr. Butler was a tenured Associate Professor of Pediatrics and Pathology and Director of the Regional Genetics Program at Vanderbilt University from 1984 to 1998.
+Also, from 1998 to 2008, he was Section Chief of Medical Genetics and Molecular Medicine at Children's Mercy Hospital in Kansas City, Missouri, as well as a Professor of Pediatrics and recipient of the William R. Brown Endowed Chair in Medical Genetics at the University of Missouri-Kansas City School of Medicine.

 Dr. Butler has been an active member of several professional organizations including NIH study sections and editorial boards for journals.
 Additionally, he has edited several special journal issues on topics related to pediatric heart disease, obesity, autism, Prader-Willi syndrome and genetic testing in pediatric disorders.
 He currently is Associate Editor for the Frontiers of Genetics.
 He has conducted extramurally funded research on gene expression studies and genotype-phenotype correlations in Prader-Willi, Angelman, fragile X and Burnside-Butler syndromes, the genetics of autism and obesity and delineation of genetic disorders with natural history and pharmacogenetics.